High School Students' Week: A Structured Immersion in the World of Health Studies

 An information and projection system:

-Overview of the High School Students' Week program:
+Overview of the High School Students' Week Program:

-Overview of the PASS and LAS programs:
+Overview of the PASS and LAS tracks:

-An overview of the subjects taught:
+An Overview of the Subjects Taught:

 • Humanities and Social Sciences

-• Medicines and Other Health Products
+• Medications and Other Health Products

 • General Human Physiology for All High School Students